tarantool-php/queue/README.md

 ]
 ```

-In addition, you can specify a key (or keys) to return only a subset of the array:
+In addition, you can specify a key to return only a subset of the array:

 ```php
 $calls = $queue->statistics('calls');